OctopusDeploy/docs/docs/administration/security/exposing-octopus/expose-the-octopus-web-portal-over-https.md

 ---
-title: Expose the Octopus web portal over HTTPS
+title: Expose the Octopus Web Portal Over HTTPS
 description: How to expose the Octopus web portal securely over HTTPS.
 position: 6
 ---